-So, to launch a WordPress website, you need an average of 1GB free space.
+So, to launch a WordPress website, you need an average of 1GB of free space.
 Most WordPress hosting plans offer 1GB of disk space and more.
 But if you want to manage a WordPress network simultaneously, you’ll need many more resources to support them.

-Considering whether your site is a simple blog, a store, a corporate enterprise or a multimedia platform, you will need different amounts of free space to implement your plans.
-The more elements, scripts, images, videos and contents you want to publish, the more space you’ll need to store them in.
+Considering whether your site is a simple blog, a store, a corporate enterprise, or a multimedia platform, you will need different amounts of free space to implement your plans.
+The more elements, scripts, images, videos, and contents you want to publish, the more space you’ll need to store them in.

 What is Bandwidth?

-Beside disk space (and even more so), you need to consider your bandwidth usage.
-Bandwidth refers to the amount of data exchanged between users and the server through-out a month.
+Besides disk space (and even more so), you need to consider your bandwidth usage.
+Bandwidth refers to the amount of data exchanged between users and the server throughout a month.
 As an example, if you have a page with a size of 2 MB, each visit to this page will take 2 MB out of your bandwidth.
 So, per 100 visitors a day, you need 200 MB of daily and 6 GB of monthly bandwidth.

 Choosing the right amount of bandwidth is very important.
 Especially on high-end sites and download sites where large amounts of data are exchanged between users and the server.
-If you were to use-up your monthly bandwidth, your site would go down immediately.
+If you were to use up your monthly bandwidth, your site would go down immediately.

 How Much Monthly Bandwidth does my WordPress Site need?